 Recently, the US announced the application of certain antitrust measures against American tech giants.
 Amazon has been under fire for the harmful effects it has had on the retail industry.
 While Amazon maintains that it has 5 percent of all retail sales in the United States, an eMarketer research study shows that 40 percent of all online retail sales are from the platform.

 Biden’s antitrust aims may also target Amazon and Google’s data collection infrastructure.
 Many states have been targeting data collection practices for various reasons.
-This could have grave impacts on the digital marketing and eCommerce industries, particularly with regard to recommendation algorithms for sites like Google and Amazon.
+This could have grave impacts on the digital marketing and eCommerce industries, particularly concerning recommendation algorithms for sites like Google and Amazon.

 The EU has also taken a swing at tech monopolies and unfair practices.
 In terms of companies like Apple, antitrust laws could affect how they sell, buy, and arrange apps in their respective stores.
 Apple currently charges fees related to any purchase causing companies to raise prices or take in costs.
 As a result, companies like Netflix request users buy their apps elsewhere to evade the fees.